The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Can you go on foot to those beaches?

 On the island’s southern coast, you can walk to five beaches — Paradise Beach, Paraga, Agia Anna, Platys Gialos, and Psarou.
 These five are some of the best and most popular, and walking along the coast between them is a highlight of any visit to Mykonos.
 You can walk from Mykonos Town to Megali Ammos Beach and Old Port Beach.
-Other beaches within walking distance of each other are Agios Ioannis and Kapari and Elia and Agrari.
+Other beaches within walking distance of each other are Agios Ioannis, Kapari, Elia, and Agrari.

 What are the most tranquil beaches on the island?